 SAP Probation - A student will be placed on academic probation for not meeting the standards outlined above for a second payment period.
 A student placed on academic probation is ineligible for Title IV Funds unless a successful appeal is filed with the school Director.
 The student's appeal must include the reasons for which the student failed to meet SAP and what has changed that will allow the student to make SAP at the next evaluation.
 If the appeal is approved, the student will be allowed to remain on Financial Aid probation until the next payment period and regain eligibility for Title IV (financial aid) funds.
 As a result of a successful appeal, the student will be placed on an academic plan designed by an instructor that must be followed.
-If the student is meeting the requirements of the academic plan, the student is eligible to receive Title IV aid as long as the student continues to meet those requirements and is reviewed according to the requirements specified in the plan.
+If the student is meeting the requirements of the academic plan, the student is eligible to receive Title IV aid if the student continues to meet those requirements and is reviewed according to the requirements specified in the plan.
 If, after one term, the student is again meeting satisfactory academic progress, the student will be removed from SAP probation.

-Academic Suspension - A student will be placed on suspension for not meeting the academic standards outlined above after a term of probation and lose eligibility for Title IV (financial aid) funds as a result.
+Academic Suspension - A student will be placed on suspension for not meeting the academic standards outlined above after a term of probation and lose eligibility for Title IV (financial aid) funds as a result. (student can opt to pay tuition out of pocket until SAP requirements are met and become eligible to receive federal funds)